zuluplatform/gincoin-core/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `gincoind` for your own use.

-gincoind/gincoin-cli binaries are not included in the Dash-Qt.app bundle.
+gincoind/gincoin-cli binaries are not included in the Gincoin-Qt.app bundle.

 If you are building `gincoind` or `Gincoin Core` for others, your build machine should be set up as follows for maximum compatibility: